Menu

 Role separation

-Keep issuer, holder, verifier, and registry responsibilities decoupled.
+Keep issuer, holder, verifier, wallet, registry, and trust framework responsibilities decoupled to preserve choice and interoperability.

 Interoperability